|60'' Length x 30'' Girth (~80lbs)|

 I was a bit late to the Common Carp fishing scene, having only started targeting them in Spring 2017.
 I had been missing out; these have to be some of the strongest fighting fish in our waters, second only to sturgeon.
 The specimen above is my largest so far but I would not be surprised to catch a bigger one soon; they are quickly becoming one of my favourite game fish.
 Not only do they put up incredible fights, but they require a lot of technique to catch and the fishing style is quite relaxing.
 The fish above nearly spooled me in a small tributary of the St-Lawrence River.

 Northern Pike are one of the fish where it's been a long time since I've broken my pb.
 Although I've caught many other fish in the 10-15lb range since this monster, hitting that 20lb mark again remains one of my goals to this day.
 This one was caught in Lake Massawippi while fishing in early May for Lake Trout.
 In fact, it even coughed up a small Lake Trout while in the net!

 |31" Length (~12lbs)|

-This one was actually caught while I was jigging for Sauger in the St-Lawrence River.
+This one was actually caught while I was jigging for Sauger in the St-Lawrence River during the 2018 CFN Fish-Off.
 Needless to say, it was quite a surprise to hook into something so large while targeting one of North America's less exciting species (2nd only to Walleye lol).

 The Smallmouth Bass is a species that will always be special to me because it's the fish that originally got me into fishing.
 Although I don't spend as much time fishing for them as I used to, they're a fun fish to catch and put up a decent fight.
 Caught this trophy using a spinnerbait with my bro Brendan Barritt on Lake Massawippi; I was all smiles for the rest of the day :)